-In attempting to understand today's changing forms of warfare and how they might affect us as anarchists, we can take up Marshall McLuhan's prediction from back in 1970: "World War III will be a guerrilla information war, with no divisions between military and civilian participation."
-This was a convenient theory for McLuhan, who was a communications theorist (academics love to conclude that the key to the world's problems lies in their own particular field of study).
-However, he was right that technological developments would produce significant changes in how war manifests today, specifically with regard to communications.
+In attempting to understand today's changing forms of In addition to providing information about these kinds warfare and how they might affect us as anarchists, we of technological advances and what they might mean for can take up Marshall McLuhan's prediction from back future state warfare and counterinsurgency methods, in 1970: "World War III will be a guerrilla information closer study of some of the current conflicts reveal war, with no divisions between military and civilian layers of strategy and intent that are not immediately participation."
+This was a convenient theory for obvious.
+In the background of its attempt to rout Hamas McLuhan, who was a communications theorist from Gaza, for example, is Israel's ambition to export (academics love to conclude that the key to the world's gas to Europe and shift the balance of international problems lies in their own particular field of study). resource dependency.
+Over the past decade, Israel has However, he was right that technological developments become an exporter rather than importer of natural gas. would produce significant changes in how war manifests In late October of 2023, Prime Minister Netanyahu's today, specifically with regard to communications. government awarded 12 licenses to six companies for natural gas exploration off the Mediterranean, for gas finds that are valued at \$524 billion.
+Most of it will have to be sourced from within occupied Palestine.
+Moreover, a large gas field lies off of Gaza's coast, and Israel has been preventing the Palestinians from developing it since 1999.
+Israel's control over the Gaza region is thus crucial to its geopolitical strategy.

 An example of this is the development of technologies that are able to escalate military warfare by disrupting civilian space and electrical infrastructure.
 For decades, China has been working on antisatellite missiles, which could be used to destroy most of the civilian satellites that provide GPS navigation, telecommunications, financial transactions, and other critical infrastructure for the U.S. economy.
-Reports also indicate that China now has super-electromagnetic (EMP) weapons, is capable of defending itself from EMP attacks, and has developed protocols for launching a first-strike attack.
-Such an attack could knock out power grids across the U.S. and cause long-term blackouts.
-Without functional power grids, the ability to resupply grocery stores and gas stations and other normal means of ensuring peoples' survival becomes extremely difficult.
-While the U.S. still has military superiority, it is said that these kinds of unconventional tactics would win the conflict.
+Reports also indicate that China Israel's gas resources also have broader international now has super-electromagnetic (EMP) weapons, is significance, as Europe and its allies seek to reduce their capable of defending itself from EMP attacks, and has resource dependence on Russia.
+Following Russia's developed protocols for launching a first-strike attack. invasion of Ukraine and the sanctions placed on Such an attack could knock out power grids across the Russia, which caused a global energy crisis, President U.S. and cause long-term blackouts.
+Without functional Biden and other governmental authorities met with power grids, the ability to resupply grocery stores Israel and pressured them to pursue the development and gas stations and other normal means of ensuring of the Gaza Marine gas field.
+In cooperation with Egypt peoples' survival becomes extremely difficult.
+While the and the Palestinian Authority, Israel granted approval U.S. still has military superiority, it is said that these for the development of Gaza's gas field in June 2023.